How to decorate a DIY tiered tray through the seasons and important festivities

-- Glue suitable for metal/wood
+- Hot glue gun or glue suitable for metal/wood

 - In this case, I’m using 2 salt shakers and one thick candle to join the trays.
-I know is a estrange choice, but it works!
+I know is a strange choice, but it works!

-5. This is how it looks once you have finished gluing your DIY tiered tray.
+7. This is how it looks once you have finished gluing your DIY tiered tray.
 I have done it with 4 trays, but you can do only 2 or 3, depending on your particular taste.

 DIY Tiered Tray Easter Decor

-San Valentine’s Day Tray Decor
+San Valentine’s Tray Decor